dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ![Alt text](resources/cubeblank.png)

-On the left side is a list of available peripherals on this chip, and on the right side is a illustration of the chip itself.
+Now we're in a nice chip configuration view!
+On the left side is a list of available peripherals, and on the right side is a illustration of the chip itself.
 You can zoom in/out using mouse wheel, move it around with left click, and rotate it with the buttons on the toolbar above to suit your needs.

 We do need to configure a few peripherals, so let's begin.